 Days - Full calendar days, including weekend days and legal holidays (but not including the date that any notice is sent).

-Delta Codeshare Partners – Has the meaning set forth in Rule 18(H).
+Delta Codeshare Partners – Has the meaning set forth in Rule 18(H), Go to footer note.

 Dependent – The spouse and children of U.S. Military Personnel or U.S. embassy personnel stationed overseas who are dependent upon such personnel for financial support.

 DOT Hazardous Materials Regulations means the hazardous materials regulations issued by the Materials Transportation Bureau of the United States Department of Transportation in Title 49 of the Code of Federal Regulations, Parts 171 through 177 (49 CFR 171-177), as the same may be amended from time to time.

 Fare Component - The fare paid for the portion of the itinerary between the origin and the destination or Stopover point.